 Cold and rainy or dark, snow-filled days can wreak havoc with your dog’s normal routine.
 He is going to expect his walk and play sessions to happen on schedule and when they don’t, he’ll be restless and unhappy.
-You can substitute different activities, however, that are even more fun and use up that excess energy.
+You can substitute different activities; however, try to make them even more fun and use up that excess energy.

 Trick training is great fun.
-When you teach your dog tricks, you’ll practice your training skills; it may not be obedience training, but it’s still training.
-Plus, you’ll have fun, your dog’s tail won’t stop wagging, and you’ll keep his brain and body busy on those cold, winter days.
+When you teach your dog tricks, you’ll practice your training skills as well as your dogs ability to learn new moves.
+You’ll have fun, your dog’s tail won’t stop wagging, and you’ll keep his brain and body busy on those cold, winter days.

 There are a variety of tricks you can teach your dog.
 A simple trick is ‘Take a Bow,’ while a more complicated but awesome trick is ‘Teach the A, B, C’s.’
 You can also teach your dog to touch a target, play peek-a-boo, or weave through your legs.
 If you’d like a little more active trick, teach your dog to have fun with a hoop.

 When your dog has learned several tricks, you can put them together so that you create a routine.
 Add some commentary to it and then show off your skills.